helloworldxdwastaken/PhotoshopAllScripts/README.md

 ## LayerSort

-_Sort all layers into alhpanumerical order making ur project more organized_
+_Sort all layers into alhpanumerical order making ur project more organized

+> [!NOTE]
+> Please use this wisely and if you have any improvement just share it with me to make it available to others